alterasc/alterasc.github.io/docs/OracleMysteries.md

 ## Expanded Content

+### Apocalypse

+An oracle with the apocalypse mystery adds Lore (nature), Persuasion and Stealth to her list of class skills.

+`5d4c0c6630c04b0a975ce63ff2b31813`
+`OracleApocalypseMysteryFeature`

 ### Dark Tapestry

 An oracle with the dark tapestry mystery adds Knowledge (Arcana) , Persuasion and Stealth to her list of class skills.